kdamball/Parallax/README.md

 ```
-  I find you lack of JS comforting
+  I find your lack of JS comforting
 ```

 [Check it out here in action!](http://kdamball.github.io/Parallax/)